wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **M:**&ensp;Surely, the memory of an event cannot pass for the event itself.
 Nor can the anticipation.
-There is something exceptional, unique, about the present event, which the previöus or the coming do not have.
+There is something exceptional, unique, about the present event, which the previous or the coming do not have.
 There is a livingness about it, an actuality; it stands out as if illuminated.
 There is the ‘stamp of reality’ on the actual which the past and the future do not have.